Aircraft flying over Southport seafront at the Southport Air Show

 Can I bring dogs to the Southport Air Show?

 The airshow is on the public beach and Promenade, which are normally dog-friendly.
-However, the noise of jet aircraft can distress dogs.
-If you're bringing a dog, consider the acoustic impact and have somewhere you can move to if needed.
+However, jet aircraft at close range are very loud, this can be genuinely distressing for dogs.
+If you're bringing a dog, consider the acoustic environment and have an exit plan if needed.
 Keep dogs on leads in crowded areas.

 Southport Business?